 The extControl group allows to control parts of the SPHInX run by external scripts.
 For this, two communication channels are opened.
 Typically, these will be named pipes.
-For more info on the concept, see he extControl group is the 'DFT code' side of the atomic structure algorithm protocol (ASAP).
+For more info on the concept, see the sxextopt manual.
+The extControl group is the 'DFT code' side of the atomic structure algorithm protocol (ASAP).

-The names of the communication files are specified via the environment, in SX_EXT_CTRL and SX_EXT_RES, respectively.
+The names of the communication files are specified via the environment, in SX\EXT\CTRL and SX\EXT\RES, respectively.